The face was changed, yet the hand was known.

 Host-Level Hardening

-- Disable automatic VSCode task execution: Set
+- Disable automatic VS Code task execution: Set

 .vscode/tasks.jsonbefore opening any repository from an external source.
 Look forrunOn: folderOpenand pipe-to-shell commands.
 Scroll horizontally in the raw file - malicious URLs may be pushed far off-screen by whitespace padding.
 Absence of a visible terminal is not evidence the task did not fire. - Audit